+This is the story of the book, then.
+It is an attempt to come to terms with the conversation with Karl Popper, back in 1988, about the Anglo-American Mystery of orderly liberty, of liberty and duty.
 I of course do not claim to have found the key to this mystery.
 But I have enormously enjoyed looking after the key - that I have not found.
 I believe I have learnt something throughout the process though.
 And the book is about what I believe I have learnt.
-But, I should immediately present a disclaimer, especially as I am speaking in America.
+But, I should immediately present a disclaimer.
 I do not pretend to have any new or original insight on the Anglo-American political culture.
 All I have tried to do is to look at the Anglo-American political tradition from a European point of view, or in contrast with my European background.
 Therefore, my argument is mainly about Anglo-America in conversation with continental Europe, not on Anglo-America per se.